przemsen/BookmarksBase/README.md

 Current state of source code may be newer than version of application in precompiled package.
 I update package when significant changes are introduced.

+## 1.2.6 &mdash; 2015-07-21 ##
+- Adjustments in concurrent downloads.
+Previously it created to many connections.

 ## 1.2.5 &mdash; 2015-07-21 ##
 - Fixed double clicking on scroll bar bug